-If your cable provider charges you for services or equipment you did not request or agree to, you may have experienced "negative option billing."
-Similar to "cramming” -- when unauthorized charges are placed on a customer’s phone bill by a telephone company -- negative option billing burdens customers with the responsibility of contacting a cable company to dispute the charges and obtain refunds.
+If your cable provider charges you, as a subscriber, for services or equipment you did not affirmatively request, you may have experienced "negative option billing."
+Similar to "cramming" – the unauthorized placement of charges on telephone bills - negative option billing burdens customers with the responsibility of contacting a cable company to dispute the charges and obtain refunds.

 The FCC investigated the company in response to these complaints.
-The resulting settlement included a substantial fine and binding commitments by the company that make it easier for customers to get refunds and harder for unauthorized charges to be placed on bills.
+The resulting settlement included a substantial fine and binding commitments by the company that make it easier for the company's customers to get refunds and harder for unauthorized charges to be placed on the company's bills.

 What you can do

-Cable companies have a responsibility to ensure that their bills are accurate and that their customers have authorized any and all charges.
-You may file a complaint with the FCC if you feel that you have been a victim of unlawful billing practices.
+Cable companies have a responsibility to ensure that their bills are accurate and generally that they do not charge their subscribers for any service or equipment that their subscribers have not affirmatively requested.
+You may file a complaint with the FCC if you feel that you have been a victim of unlawful billing practices by a cable company.

 Consumer Protections for Cable Bills (pdf)

 Alternate Format Requests